e-r-w/v2-responsive-grid/README.md

 This uses a later version of SASS then what was original used (it has a map).
 Be a good dev and update your tools once in a while.

+The fact that everything is 12 columns also removes the ability to use 8ths.
+If it is deemed important enough it can be catered for, but is not currently.